chapter three

 • Forecasting with TimeGPT

-In chapter 2, we built our own tiny foundation forecasting model and lived through the challenges of building such models.
-For example, since we only trained on monthly data, the model struggled to make accurate predictions on daily data.
-Thus, unless we are willing to spend many months collecting varied data and pretraining large models, we should then use existing large time models.
+In chapter 2, we built our own tiny foundation forecasting model and survived the challenges of building such models.
+Because we trained only on monthly data, for example, the model struggled to make accurate predictions on daily data.
+Thus, unless we’re willing to spend months collecting varied data and pretraining large models, we should use existing large time models.

 3.2 Exploring TimeGPT